CodecoolGlobal/tech-interview-workbook-markveszelka/docs/advance/module_advanced_enterprise_java.md

 The @RestController annotation is a combination of the @Controller and @ResponseBody annotations and you can use it to implement REST APIs in Java and Spring Boot.

-The key difference between `@Controller` and `@RestController` annotation is the `@ResponseBody` annotation, @Controller does not automatically add the @ResponseBody annotation to all the controller’s methods, which means that you need to add it to each method individually if you want to return a JSON or XML response.@RestController automatically adds the
+The key difference between `@Controller` and `@RestController` annotation is the `@ResponseBody` annotation, `@Controller`does not automatically add the @ResponseBody annotation to all the controller’s methods, which means that you need to add it to each method individually if you want to return a JSON or XML response.
-@ResponseBody annotation to all the controller’s methods.
+`@RestController` automatically adds the `@ResponseBody` annotation to all the controller’s methods.

 ```java
 @Controller
 public class MyController {